shanebagel/Fun-PowerShell-Scripts/README.md

 Scripts can also be imported as modules by including their respective .psm1 and .psd1 files. <br>

 All scripts contain functions. <br>
-You can import them into your session by typing . .\ScriptName.ps1 for .ps1 files You can import as a module by running Import-Module if including module & manifest files. <br>
+You can import them into your session by typing . .\ScriptName.ps1 for .ps1 files <br>
+You can import as a module by running Import-Module if including module & manifest files. <br>

 # Process for importing scripts as modules: